amanlai/stack-overflow-answers/data-manipulation/pandas/convert-string-to-numbers/readme.md

-## Change column type in pandas
+## Convert strings to numbers in pandas

-<sup> It's a post that was first posted as an answer to the following Stack Overflow question, which may be found [here](https://stackoverflow.com/a/75505969/19123103). </sup>
+<sup> It's a post that was first posted as an answer to the following Stack Overflow question, which may be found at [1](https://stackoverflow.com/a/75505969/19123103) and [2](https://stackoverflow.com/a/73625937/19123103). </sup>

 > I created a DataFrame from a list of lists:
 > ```python